-Many people are familiar with a sabbatical in academic circles; it’s often when a long-time, tenured professor takes a year “off” in order to complete a research project or dive into something bigger, like writing a book.
-In general they are often paid for that sabbatical time, or they raise money to pay for their time off.
+Many people are familiar with a sabbatical in academic circles; it’s often when a long-time, tenured professor takes a year “off” to complete a research project or dive into something bigger, like writing a book.
+In general, they are often paid for that sabbatical time, or they raise money to pay for their time off.

 But sabbaticals aren’t limited to just the academic world.
 You, too, can coordinate with your work to take an extended leave—say, several weeks or a month or two—and return to your original position.
 You may have to take it as unpaid time, but the policy could benefit both you and your employer.

 For example, you may take the time simply to hit the reset button and to reboot your creativity and your productivity.
 You may travel somewhere and bring back new and inventive ideas for your work.
 And your work will reap the benefits.

 In all honesty, leaving a vacation on the table isn’t good for you and it’s not good for your employer, either.
 So how do you tackle the idea of a sabbatical?
 This graphic helps you understand the ins and outs.